-The Strategy Committee consists of at least two members of the Board of Directors and the Chairman and the President & CEO.
+The Strategy Committee consists of at least two members of the Board of Directors and the Chairman.
 Its current members are Adrian T. Keller, Dr. Joerg Wolle, Dr. Theo Siegert (Chairman) and Rainer-Marc Frey.
 The Strategy Committee has the following powers and duties: